 (4) Subsection (2) does not limit the State Administrative Tribunal Act 2004 section 35 or 38.

-[Section 55 inserted by No. 36 of 2012 s.
+[Section 55 inserted: No. 36 of 2012 s.
 13.]

 56. Disputes in relation to service contracts

 (1A) A reference in this section to a service contract includes a reference to a residence contract but only to the extent that the residence contract provides for the provision to a resident of a service or amenity that may be provided to the resident under a service contract.